kac123451/SQL-Fruits_VegesUK/README.md

 ---
 ### Conclusions:

+#### How have the prices of fruits and vegetables changed over years?
 * The prices of fruits and vegetables have increased every year since 2018, except for 2022 for fruits.
-*The prices of fruits have increased by 49.3% since 2018, reaching an all-time high in 2023.
+* The prices of fruits have increased by 49.3% since 2018, reaching an all-time high in 2023.
 * The prices of vegetables have increased by 36% since 2018, also reaching an all-time high in 2023.
+*
+#### Is there a correlation between the prices of fruits and vegetables?
+* Overall, there is some evidence of a correlation between the prices spike of fruits and vegetables.
+However, the correlation is not strong, and there are many exceptions.
+The strength of the correlation can be affected by a number of factors, such as the season, the supply and demand, and the cost of production.
 * On average, fruits are more expensive than vegetables, with a price of £1.27 per kilogram.
+#### Which fruit or vegetable had the largest price increase since 2018?
+* Fruits - Strawberries - 98%
+* Vegetables - Capsicum - 128%
+#### Which year had the highest percentage increase in prices?
 * 2020 was the year with the largest increase in the average price of fruits, while the price of vegetables increased the least in that year.
-* The only year that saw a decrease in prices was 2022, for fruits.

 ---
 ### Implications of Findings: